tianshang486/mysql/intl.en-US/User Guide/Recovery/Restore MySQL data.md

 ## Log on to the clone instance and verify the data {#section_k2y_np4_ydb .section}

-For information about how to log on to an instance, see [Connect to an instance](../../../../../intl.en-US/Quick Start for MySQL/Connect to an instance.md).
+For information about how to log on to an instance, see [Connect to an RDS for MySQL instance](../../../../intl.en-US/Quick Start for MySQL/Connect to an RDS for MySQL instance.md).

 ## Migrate data to the original instance {#section_jtd_v11_ydb .section}